N4SJAMK/teamboard/README.md

 ## 3. Create a machine to develop on:

-Make sure the box image is correct:
+Before creating a machine make sure the box image is correct:

-If you're not running a 64bit system, open vagrantfile and look for line:
+If you're not running a 64bit system, open vagrantfile from your teamboard folder and look for line:

 ```
 config.vm.box = "ubuntu/trusty64"